lainio/err2/README.md

 	assert.SLen(common, 2)

 	wot := dave.WebOfTrustInfo(eve.Node) //<- this includes asserts as well!!
-    // and if there's violations during the test run they are reported as
+	// And if there's violations during the test run they are reported as
-    // test failures.
+	// test failures for this TestWebOfTrustInfo -test.

 	assert.Equal(0, wot.CommonInvider)
 	assert.Equal(1, wot.Hops)